-Putin tells Russian defence to ‘up its game’ as Zelenksy warns of Christmas attacks
+Eight killed and 36 injured by Russian shelling in Kherson – live

-Russia Ukraine news - live: Putin tells Russian defence to ‘up its game’ as Zelenksy warns of Christmas attacks
+“This is not a war according to the rules defined,” he wrote in a Telegram post on 24 December.
+“It is terror, it is killing for the sake of intimidation and pleasure.

-Fears of fresh attacks come as Vladimir Putin calls invasion ‘war’ for the first time in public after 10 months
+“The world must see and understand what absolute evil we are fighting against.”

-Volodymyr Zelensky has warned of a new wave of Russian attacks over Christmas.
+This comes after he warned of a new wave of Russian attacks over Christmas.

 His comments come as Vladimir Putin referred to Russia’s 10-month-long invasion of Ukraine as “war” for the first time in public, as one of his ambassadors warned of the “high” risk of a clash with the US, with diplomatic relations in an “ice age”.